vercel/next.js/examples/with-sentry-simple/README.md

 ### Hosting source maps vs. uploading them to Sentry

 This example shows how to generate your own source maps, which are hosted alongside your JavaScript bundles in production.
-But that has the potential for innaccurate results in Sentry.
+But that has the potential for inaccurate results in Sentry.

 Sentry will attempt to [fetch the source map](https://docs.sentry.io/platforms/javascript/sourcemaps/#hosting--uploading) when it is processing an exception, as long as the "Enable JavaScript source fetching" setting is turned on for your Sentry project.